data01312022/LendingClub_Risk_Analytics/README.md

 - Out of total loans sanctioned excluding current loans 14.38% loans has been defaulted
 - Loans with 60 month term has been started from 2010
-- After starting sanctioning loan with 60 months term from 2010 it is seen that no. of defaults in 60 month term loan are on a increasing trend comapred to 36 month term loan.
+- After starting sanctioning loan with 60 months term from 2010 it is seen that no. of defaults in 60 month term loan are on a increasing trend compared to 36 month term loan.

 Bivariate Analysis:

-- Funded amount and funded amount by investor has a stromg correcaltion with each other and with loan amount, therfore theses two columns can be dropped
+- Funded amount and funded amount by investor has a strong correlation with each other and with loan amount, therefore theses two columns can be dropped
-- As only 5 loans has been sanctioned in NE therefore high default in NE cannot be genearlized and can be ignored.
+- As only 5 loans has been sanctioned in NE therefore high default in NE cannot be generalized and can be ignored.
 The next state with maximum default rate is in NV which is having 416 no. of loan sanctioned

-Derived Metrices:
+Derived Metrics:

 - Check variable for income bin with low, Medium, High, Very high income and % loan {'Low loan_amnt': '500.0 to   5000.0', 'Medium loan_amnt': '  5000.0 to  8875.0', 'High loan_amnt': '8875.0 to  13600.0', 'Very high loan_amnt': '13600.0 to 29000.0'}